LAUREL KRAUSE, April 25, 2011

 Approaching the anniversary of Allison’s killing, the energy from that time calls out with new evidence and the truth.
 Current events and the emergence of new evidence in the Kent State Strubbe tape http://bit.ly/IGvDUn, demanding we as a democratic, just nation must re-examine what went down in the sixties, ending at Kent State on May 4, 1970 … when the state slaughtered protesters, a crime against man.

-A remarkable cosmic signpost arrived on April 11, 2011 when a 7.1 earthquake struck Japan, creating a tsunami that came to our shores with the emerging Fukushima nuclear disaster.
-Very early morning on April 11th I awakened to a reverse-911 telephone call recommending those near water and inlets move to higher ground for safety from the approaching tsunami due at 7:23am, my account here http://bit.ly/gOovLw Article on the north coast tsunami and damage to the harbor in our community ~ http://bit.ly/gWy090
+A remarkable cosmic signpost arrived on March 11, 2011 when a 7.1 earthquake struck Japan, creating a tsunami that came to our shores with the emerging Fukushima nuclear disaster.
+Very early that morning I awakened to a reverse-911 telephone call recommending those near water and inlets on the coast move to higher ground for safety from the approaching tsunami due at 7:23am, my account here http://bit.ly/gOovLw Article on the north coast tsunami and damage to the harbor in our community ~ http://bit.ly/gWy090

 As I waited at higher ground from 7:00 am on into the afternoon, I realized how this world event had transformed humanity … the way we live together globally.
 Hours after that massive shake, we were shown on every level that what happens there, happens here as we are all connected on this third planet from the sun.